 When blood is forced through your system at high pressure, your arteries receive a pounding.
-If not controlled, having persistent hypertension damages your circulation to hasten the hardening and furring up of your arteries that tends to occur with age.
+If not controlled, having a persistent high blood pressure will damage your circulation to hasten the hardening and furring up of your arteries that tends to occur with age.
 This can lead to serious damage and the possible complications of hypertension is why high blood pressure is treated.

-Having untreated high blood pressure increases your risk of a number of life-altering complications.
+Having untreated high blood pressure increases your risk of a number of life-altering and life threatening complications.

 Some of the complications of hypertension are due to narrowing of the arteries, so blood flow is constricted, while other complications result from arteries that become over-stretched by increased pressure so they are more likely to burst.

 The complications of high blood pressure can include:

 - Angina (heart pain) – when the excess workload of pumping against high pressure means your heart muscle needs more oxygen and nutrients than are provided by a compromised blood supply.